victoriafathi/ATPbinding_Datamining/Documentation.md

 You can reproduce the results between executions with `-s`.

-You can save results and plot of the trees with `-t` and `-b` arugments.
-Both are stored in `analysis/results/`.
+You can save results and plots with `-t` and `-b` arguments.
+Both are stored in `analysis/`.

 # Contact

-If you encounter and difficulty contact us
+If you encounter and difficulty contact us at victoria.fathi@univ-tlse3.com or sophia.toffoli@univ-tlse3.fr .

 </div>